mhucka/taupe/README.md

 ### _Alternative 1: installing Taupe using `pipx`_

-You can use [pipx](https://pypa.github.io/pipx/) to install Taupe.
-Pipx will install it into a separate Python environment that isolates the dependencies needed by Taupe from other Python programs on your system, and yet the resulting `taupe` command wil be executable from any shell &ndash; like any normal program on your computer.
-If you do not already have `pipx` on your system, it can be installed in a variety of easy ways and it is best to consult [Pipx's installation guide](https://pypa.github.io/pipx/installation/) for instructions.
-Once you have pipx on your system, you can install Taupe with the following command:
+[Pipx](https://pypa.github.io/pipx/) lets you install Python programs in a way that isolates Python dependencies, and yet the resulting `taupe` command can be run from any shell and directory &ndash; like any normal program on your computer.
+If you use `pipx` on your system, you can install Taupe with the following command:
 ```sh
 pipx install taupe
 ```